Camden Property Trust (NYSE:CPT) Updates Q2 2023 Earnings Guidance

-Camden Property Trust (NYSE:CPT – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.66-$1.70 for the period, compared to the consensus estimate of $1.71.
+Camden Property Trust (NYSE:CPT – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
+The company provided earnings per share guidance of $1.66-$1.70 for the period, compared to the consensus earnings per share estimate of $1.71.
 The company issued revenue guidance of -.
 Camden Property Trust also updated its FY 2023 guidance to $6.74-$6.98 EPS.

 Camden Property Trust Increases Dividend

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in CPT.
-Vanguard Group Inc. lifted its stake in Camden Property Trust by 2.8% in the 1st quarter.
-Vanguard Group Inc. now owns 14,955,322 shares of the real estate investment trust’s stock worth $2,485,575,000 after acquiring an additional 412,019 shares in the last quarter.
-State Street Corp increased its stake in Camden Property Trust by 9.8% in the 1st quarter.
-State Street Corp now owns 6,066,515 shares of the real estate investment trust’s stock valued at $1,013,817,000 after buying an additional 540,683 shares during the period.
-Norges Bank acquired a new position in Camden Property Trust in the 4th quarter valued at approximately $333,911,000.
-Goldman Sachs Group Inc. increased its stake in Camden Property Trust by 28.5% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 2,069,866 shares of the real estate investment trust’s stock valued at $344,011,000 after buying an additional 459,442 shares during the period.
-Finally, Charles Schwab Investment Management Inc. increased its position in Camden Property Trust by 6.4% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 1,060,714 shares of the real estate investment trust’s stock worth $176,291,000 after purchasing an additional 63,864 shares during the last quarter.
+A number of large investors have recently added to or reduced their stakes in CPT.
+Cetera Advisor Networks LLC bought a new position in shares of Camden Property Trust in the fourth quarter valued at about $355,000.
+Cetera Investment Advisers bought a new position in shares of Camden Property Trust in the fourth quarter valued at about $344,000.
+ERn Financial LLC raised its position in shares of Camden Property Trust by 11.0% in the fourth quarter.
+ERn Financial LLC now owns 2,446 shares of the real estate investment trust’s stock valued at $274,000 after purchasing an additional 242 shares during the period.
+Linscomb & Williams Inc. raised its position in shares of Camden Property Trust by 20.4% in the fourth quarter.
+Linscomb & Williams Inc. now owns 2,412 shares of the real estate investment trust’s stock valued at $270,000 after purchasing an additional 408 shares during the period.
+Finally, Commonwealth Equity Services LLC raised its position in shares of Camden Property Trust by 14.0% in the third quarter.
+Commonwealth Equity Services LLC now owns 2,203 shares of the real estate investment trust’s stock valued at $263,000 after purchasing an additional 271 shares during the period.
 Institutional investors and hedge funds own 93.25% of the company’s stock.

 Camden Property Trust operates as a real estate investment trust.
 The firm engages in the ownership, management, development, reposition, redevelopment, acquisition, and construction of multifamily apartment communities.
 It focus on investing in markets characterized by high-growth economic conditions, strong employment, and attractive quality of life.